 According to Nyirenda, who has years of experience prosecuting financial crime, the main source of the money being externalized is the public purse with foreign companies and Malawians of foreign origins who profit from deals with government, including corrupt ones, externalizing the proceeds.

-THE RESERVE BANK, Malawi Revenue Authority (MRA) and Fiscal Police continue to arrest money laundering suspects but cases of money laundering connected to powerful business persons are dragging for years.
+THE RESERVE BANK, Malawi Revenue Authority (MRA), and Fiscal Police continue to arrest money laundering suspects but cases of money laundering connected to powerful business persons are dragging on for years.

 That, our findings reveal, might not all be coincidence.

 Seven years after Amad was arrested, his case is not yet concluded, a spokesperson for the Reserve Bank confirmed.